-New drugs may improve quality of life for people with Parkinson's diseaseMarch 14th, 2013 in Parkinson's & Movement disorders /
+New drugs may improve quality of life for people with Parkinson's diseaseMarch 14, 2013 in Medicine & Health / Parkinson's & Movement disorders

 Three studies released today present possible positive news for people with Parkinson's disease.
 The studies, which will be presented at the American Academy of Neurology's 65th Annual Meeting in San Diego, March 16 to 23, 2013, report on treatments for blood pressure problems, the wearing-off that can occur when people have taken the main drug for Parkinson's for a long time, and for people early in the disease whose symptoms are not well-controlled by their main drugs.

 "All of these treatments are promising news for people with Parkinson's disease, which is the second most common neurodegenerative disease after Alzheimer's disease," said Robert A. Hauser, MD, MBA, of the University of South Florida in Tampa and a Fellow of the American Academy of Neurology, who was an author of all three studies.